BoredDunbar/boreddunbar.github.io/_posts/2019-1-13-FB-Reactions-Python-script.md

 ```

 This gave me the idea of creating a Python script that could isolated these usernames and store them.
 This still requires
-that I manually click on the reactions link in a group et person's FB feed and then copy those links using the Firefox Add-on.
+that I manually click on the "reactions" link in a group or person's FB feed and then copy those links using the Firefox Add-on.

 There might be a way to automate this further.
-I am also wondering if there is a way to differentiate the different type
+I am also wondering if there is a way to differentiate the different types
-of reactions in this manner (sad, like, angry, ...).
+of reactions (sad, like, angry, ...).

 For the moment, the data is stored in JSON format for simplicity.
 I am playing around with ways of saving this to a CSV file,
 which would be more usefull for most users.